Story from

 Australia and New Zealand Banking Group (ANZ), one of the largest banks in the Asia-Pacific region with over 1.1 trillion AUD in assets, will be the first major institution to pilot CCIP Private Transactions for cross-chain settlement of tokenized real-world assets under the Monetary Authority of Singapore’s Project Guardian – a multi-year collaboration between policymakers and the financial industry to enhance financial markets’ liquidity and efficiency through asset tokenization.

-Through a novel onchain encryption and decryption protocol, CCIP Private Transactions allow institutions to interact with multiple private and public chains while defining conditions that allow authorized parties to verify certain data for compliance while keeping that same data private from all unauthorized third parties and adversaries.
+Through a novel onchain encryption and decryption protocol, CCIP Private Transactions allows institutions to interact with multiple private and public chains while defining conditions that permit authorized parties to verify certain data for compliance while keeping that same data private from all unauthorized third parties and adversaries.

 CCIP leverages Chainlink’s industry-leading, battle-tested decentralized oracle network, which has enabled over $16 trillion in transaction value across 19+ blockchain networks, to achieve the highest level of cross-chain security and features a separate Risk Management Network that independently monitors for suspicious activity.